 El Chapo is but one of the many cartel drug lords who find myriad nefarious ways to scuttle drugs across the border.
 A colorful character to be sure, Mr. Guzmán is a Mexican national said to have bribed people high up in his native country’s government – including former presidents.

 During the 2016 Presidential Campaign, then-candidate Trump often made the case that Mexico should pay for the wall.
 Senator Cruz’s “El Chapo Act” would go a long way toward fulfilling that promise.
-It would also provide an end-run around the Democrats, who have maintained that the wall is “immoral” and only in the last few days have presented Mr. Trump with a plan that would provide for approximately 1.4 billion toward securing the southern border.We value your comments!
-Please weigh in on our comment section below.
+It would also provide an end-run around the Democrats, who have maintained that the wall is “immoral” and only in the last few days have presented Mr. Trump with a plan that would provide for approximately 1.4 billion toward securing the southern border.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com